-Central clearing offers a number of potential economic and risk reducing benefits, both from a private and social point of view.
+private and social point of view.
 A key advantage is that by having the CCP as the counterparty of each trade it clears, multilateral netting of each clearing member's exposure to the others is facilitated in a legally and operationally robust and efficient manner.
 The risk reduction created by multilateral netting is both a private benefit (in that it reduces clearing member exposure and margin requirements compared to an uncleared counterfactual), and a social benefit, in that it makes the OTC derivatives system (and other centrally cleared markets) less complex and potentially less prone to contagion.
-Box 2 discusses the role of central clearing in more detail, while Box 3 illustrates one of the benefits which are enhanced by multilateral netting at CCPs.
+Box 2 discusses the role of central clearing in more detail, while Box 3 illustrates one of the benefits which is enhanced by multilateral netting at CCPs.